sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   allows for two breed fields and a crossbreed indicator so that mixed breed type animals can be recorded (this is typical for US shelters).

+* OR only show the second breed field for these species of animals: If the "use a single breed field for animals" option is not enabled, restrict display of the second breed field to only these species of animals.

 * Show the color field: Allow entry of a specific colour

 * Show the adoption fee field: Allow entry of an adoption fee